Dark taxon

-Although the exact definition for the term can vary between the studies of different branches in the tree of life, depending on their main methods of study, dark taxa are generally difficult to identify and isolate from other similar and/or related taxa.
+Although the exact definition for the term can vary between the studies of different branches in the tree of life, depending on their main methods of study, dark taxa are generally difficult to identify and isolate from other similar or related taxa.
 The emergence of the dark taxon concept has highlighted the divergence between traditional morphological methods in taxonomy from newer molecular methods.

 Definitions

 Due to differences in the methods used in identifying and describing new species across the tree of life, multiple definitions exist for what comprises a dark taxon.
 The term "dark taxon" was first coined by Roderic D. M. Page in a 2011 blog post showcasing the growing number of sequences in GenBank which lacked taxonomic names.
 Expanding on their definition in a 2016 paper, Page used the term dark taxon to refer specifically to barcodes generated from sequences on databases which have not been assigned to a known and formally described species.
 Since the introduction of the term, the definition of the "dark taxon" has expanded and diversified in accordance with the specific challenges in studying taxa across different branches in the tree of life.

 In entomology and mycology, molecular methods such as large-scale DNA barcoding and eDNA metabarcoding have been used to estimate the number of undescribed species in a taxonomic group by calculating the proportion of operational taxonomic units (OTUs) for which there is an associated known described species out of the number of total OTUs obtained through large-scale insect sampling.
 Taxonomic groups where the number of "species" obtained through clustering sequences into OTUs greatly outnumbers the number of known described species are referred to as dark taxa.
 Hartop et al. 2022 define dark taxa as taxonomic groups where the number of estimated species exceeds 1000 while the number of currently described species is fewer than 10% of that estimate.
 This definition emphasizes the large diversity in a taxonomic group in contrast with the much smaller number of taxa in that group which have been described.

 Nilsson, Ryberg, Wurzbacher & Tedersoo (2023) defines dark taxa (in the context of mycology) to be those which do not appear to produce any observable morphological structure and that appear impossible to cultivate in laboratory conditions.

+Dark taxa should not be confused with dark diversity, an ecological concept referring to species absent from a local community despite suitable environmental conditions.